We are very proud of our children’s sporting achievements and are always looking for ways to give children a chance to try something new.

 - Minibus travel expenses to and from sporting events.

-- Hiring a sports coach to provide PPA cover and teach different sports to different year groups including the Foundation Stage: Nursery and Reception.
+- Hiring a sports coach to provide PPA cover and teach different sports to different year groups especially our younger children in Nursery and Reception.

 - Membership of Tarporley Sports Cluster – all age groups get to play in competitions with local schools, ranging from cross country to tag-rugby.